The REAL Costa Rica

 Do I need a passport to go to Costa Rica?

+Yes!
 A valid passport is mandatory to enter Costa Rica.
 All passengers need a passport and there must be at least six months remaining before the passport expires.
-In addition, make sue your passport is in good physical condition.
+In addition, make sure your passport is in good physical condition.
 It is not uncommon to be refused entry to Costa Rica if you arrive with a damaged passport.
 Here is one woman's story.

 TOP